 How Much Umbrella Insurance Do You Need in Connecticut?

 In order to obtain a sufficient amount of coverage, you'll need to consider the following:

 Insurers usually sell umbrella insurance in $1 million increments.
 Typically, a $1 million policy is satisfactory for most lifestyles.
-However, if you have extremely high income, many assets or a lifestyle that exposes you to high-risk situations, you may want to get quotes on a larger policy for better protection.
+However, if you have an extremely high income, many assets or a lifestyle that exposes you to high-risk situations, you may want to get quotes on a larger policy for better protection.
 Additionally, if you only carry liability coverage on primary policies, an umbrella policy may very well offer you the extra protection you need.